impresso/radio-and-newspapers-conference/_pages/practical.md

 ## About the conference

 ### Registration
-The conference is free of charge, participants will be invited to [register in spring 2026](https://impresso.github.io/radio-and-newspapers-conference/registration).
+The conference is free of charge, but you need to [register using this form](https://impresso.github.io/radio-and-newspapers-conference/registration).

 ### Venue
 The conference takes place in the Nucleo room, on the ground floor of the Vortex building (University of Lausanne, Switzerland).
 The nearest metro stop is “UNIL-Sorge” on the M1 line (5-minute walk).